SANJAI-s0/Local_Web_Navigator_Agent-Bytexl/README.md

   ```
 - **Memory Issues**: Increase page file or use `tinyllama` if `phi3` fails.
 - **Parsing Errors**: Ensure Ollama server is running and the model is loaded before starting `main.py`.

-## Task Allocation for our "The One" Team of 5 Members

-### Member 1: Project Lead and Core Logic Developer
-**Responsibilities:**
-- Oversee the overall project progress and coordinate with the team.
-- Maintain and enhance webagent/agent.py (e.g., refine the parse_instruction and execute_plan methods for better accuracy and error handling).
-- Ensure the integration of memory.json for task history works seamlessly.
-- Address any syntax errors (e.g., the recent SyntaxError fix) and optimize for low-memory systems (e.g., switch between tinyllama and phi3 based on RAM availability).

-### Member 2: Browser Automation and UI Developer
-**Responsibilities:**
-- Manage webagent/browser_controller.py to improve browser automation (e.g., add support for more websites by expanding map_selector).
-- Enhance the Tkinter GUI in webagent/main.py (e.g., add buttons for saving/export options or a status bar).
-- Debug browser-related issues (e.g., set headless=False for visual troubleshooting).

-### Member 3: Testing and Quality Assurance
-**Responsibilities:**
-- Develop and maintain test cases in tests/test_agent.py and tests/test_browser_controller.py.
-- Run pytest tests/ to ensure functionality after code changes.
-- Identify and report bugs, especially related to memory constraints or Ollama integration.

-### Member 4: Documentation and Deployment Support
-**Responsibilities:**
-- Maintain and update the README.md with new features, troubleshooting tips, or team contributions.
-- Assist with setup documentation for team members (e.g., clarify Ollama port 11435 setup).
-- Support deployment by documenting environment-specific steps (e.g., page file adjustment for low RAM).

-### Member 5: Voice Input and Additional Features
-**Responsibilities:**
-- Implement and test voice input functionality in webagent/main.py (e.g., ensure speech_recognition and PyAudio work).
-- Explore additional features like offline voice recognition (e.g., integrating Vosk) or result visualization.
-- Assist with dependency installation troubleshooting (e.g., PyAudio or portaudio issues).

 ## Contributing
 Fork the repository, make changes, and submit a pull request.
 Issues and suggestions are welcome!